adamjthompson/Gaming-Status-Cards/README.md

 type: custom:gaming-status-leaderboard-card
 title: Gaming Leaderboard
 metric: hours # Options: hours, longest, games, game_hours
+window: rolling # Options: rolling, calendar
 mode: all # Options: all, single, selected
-single_entity: '' # A single sensor ID (used when mode is 'single')
+single_entity: " " # A single sensor ID (used when mode is 'single')
-selected_entities: '' # Comma-separated sensor names (used when mode is 'selected')
+selected_entities: " " # Comma-separated sensor names (used when mode is 'selected')
 max_players: 3 # Number of ranked rows to display
-custom_colors: '' # Override the default colors
+custom_colors: " " # Override the default colors
 ```